 Denise Evans Durkin writes poems that glow with a gentle melancholy (all memory is tinged with melancholy) unexpectedly laced with joy and wonder.
 They are wonderful to read, not just for their warm humanity, but for their loving attention to detail, details that seem to accrete spirit and luminescence as the poems develop.
-Denise is a freshly-minted graduate of the Vermont College of Fine Arts MFA in Writing program.
 She was raised in Brooklyn and lives in Putnam County, New York, with her husband.
 She wishes me to note that the poem “Letter to My Sister from Bellevue’s Prison Ward” includes a line from Gil Scott Heron’s “Dirty Low-Down.”
 These are her first published poems.

 The girl downstairs waits mostly.
 Sitting on her luggage